micmejia/bible-dump/NKJV/Daniel/Dan 2.md

 The king answered and said, "I know for certain that you would gain time, because you see that my decision is firm:

 ###### 9
 if you do not make known the dream to me, _there is only_ one decree for you!
-For you have agreed to speak lying and corrupt words before me till the [^d]time has changed.
-Therefore tell me the dream, and I shall know that you can [^e]give me its interpretation."
+For you have agreed to speak lying and corrupt words before me till the time has changed.
+Therefore tell me the dream, and I shall know that you can give me its interpretation."

 ###### 10
 The Chaldeans answered the king, and said, "There is not a man on earth who can tell the king's matter; therefore no king, lord, or ruler has _ever_ asked such things of any magician, astrologer, or Chaldean.

 ###### 11
-_It is_ a [^f]difficult thing that the king requests, and there is no other who can tell it to the king except the gods, whose dwelling is not with flesh."
+_It is_ a difficult thing that the king requests, and there is no other who can tell it to the king except the gods, whose dwelling is not with flesh."

 ###### 12
 For this reason the king was angry and very furious, and gave the command to destroy all the wise _men_ of Babylon.